We are so back

 Üben macht den Meister

-This is what everyone hear constantly during German classes.
+This is the most naive but hard truth phrase that everyone hears constantly during any kind of German classes.
+Another version is that to perfect a new thing, you'll need to do it 10 thousand times.
 Of course the devil is in the detail.
 You need Tight Feedback Loop, Deliberate Difficulty (Not Comfort) and Reflection + Correction.
-A similar take is here on Veritasium
+A similar take is here on Veritasium.